crowegian/cuimc_ds_cv_fairness_tutorial/README.md

 # Compute Vision Fairness Tutorial.
 This work is modeled after the work in [Gender Shades: Intersectional Accuracy Disparities in Commercial Gender Classification](http://proceedings.mlr.press/v81/buolamwini18a/buolamwini18a.pdf)

-To get ready for this lesson please download the data from [here](https://drive.google.com/file/d/1kJYOJCQaRFXmIHnzcu4nNnxuRJwRoe3d/view?usp=sharing)
+To get ready for this lesson please download the data from [here](https://drive.google.com/file/d/1kJYOJCQaRFXmIHnzcu4nNnxuRJwRoe3d/view?usp=sharing).
+Extracrt the two folders into the same directory as the jupyter notebook.
 Then install the conda environment from the `environment.yml` file by running `conda env create -f environment.yml `
 And finally, if you haven't already, please go ahead and pull this repo.
 We'll be working within the jupyter notebook.